harshalpatil2012/DevUtils/Log4j2-SpringBoot/E2E-Flow.md

-Step 3: Configure the Filter and Interceptor in Your Spring Boot Application
+Step 3: Configure the Filter and Interceptor in Spring Boot Application

 java